Lakeland Westchester Classic 2021

 JV is for students who have no more than one previous year of debate.
 Again, appeals process noted above.

 All debate events are “switch side” – students will be expected to debate both sides of the resolution.

-PF: February NSDA and January-February NYCUDL Topic (you can pick the topic division)
+PF: February NSDA and January-February NYCUDL Topic (Green New Deal)